 You can also check this post with a few tips to improve the security level on your Raspberry Pi.

-As this topic might be a bit complicated for some of you, feel free to leave a comment below if you need further assistance at some point.
+As this topic might be a bit complicated for some of you, feel free to leave a comment in the community if you need further assistance at some point.
 I will try to help you the best I can.